 Finding SDS drill bit sets for your masonry or hammer drill is not a problem since nearly every hardware store sells them.
 They can even be found in certain department stores that sell tools!
 Prices may vary, according to store policy, but the standard price for SDS drill bits, individually, is around five to eight dollars for the high-temperature steel SDS bits, and much more for the carbide or diamond manufactured bits.

 Some of the best brands of SDS drill bits can be found in the above-mentioned resources.
 Bosch is probably the most revered of drill bits since it has been around for over a century and has developed drill bits with advancing technology.
-The materials that Bosch has had time to experiment with has led to many durable and functional drill bits for the next millennium.
+The materials that Bosch has had time to experiment with have led to many durable and functional drill bits for the next millennium.

 Milwaukee Tool is America’s finest.
-This company has been around since World War I, and their tools have had a special place in the hearts of construction laborers for over a century.
+This company has been around since World War I, and its tools have had a special place in the hearts of construction laborers for over a century.
 Milwaukee Electric’s tool helped develop the electric motor drill, and the hammer drill was one of the most important designs they invented.
 To follow would have to be the augmentation of SDS drill bits to satisfy the most demanding customer.

 Irwin Tools and even Hilti came into the manufacturing of SDS drill bits.
 These companies made names for themselves by providing competitive prices along with quality.
 Specialization is the key to these manufacturers of tools and their devotion to the powerful tool and dies accessories, as seen in their product lines’ quality.